PostgreSQL

 command to manage the /service/hvmail-postgres

-service.
-This includes performing tasks like stopping, starting and restarting PostgreSQL.
+service, including stopping, starting, and restarting PostgreSQL.
 We recommend using the hvmail_postgres_manager

-script for these tasks though because it also manages services which may otherwise keep PostgreSQL connections open and prevent the PostgreSQL server from shutting down.
+script for these tasks, though, because it also manages services that may otherwise keep PostgreSQL connections open and prevent the PostgreSQL server from shutting down.

 You can use hvmail_init status